-- Both arms of the trials were well balanced in terms of patient characteristics.
+- Both arms of the trials were well balanced in terms of patient characteristics

-- The rate of atrial fibrillation/flutter was significantly lower with zanubrutinib versus ibrutinib (2.5% vs 10.1%).
+- The rate of atrial fibrillation/flutter was significantly lower with zanubrutinib versus ibrutinib (2.5% vs 10.1%)

-- Rates of major bleeding (2.9% vs 3.9%), and adverse events leading to discontinuation (7.8% vs 13.0%) or death (3.9% vs 5.8%) were also slightly lower with zanubrutinib.
+- Rates of major bleeding (2.9% vs 3.9%), and adverse events leading to discontinuation (7.8% vs 13.0%) or death (3.9% vs 5.8%) were also slightly lower with zanubrutinib

-- Rate of low neutrophil counts or neutropenia was higher with zanubrutinib (28.4% vs 21.7%).
+- The rate of low neutrophil counts (neutropenia) was higher with zanubrutinib (28.4% vs 21.7%)

-- Serious infections were less common with zanubrutinib (12.7% vs 17.9%).
+- Serious infections were less common with zanubrutinib (12.7% vs 17.9%)

-Here is the link to the late breaking EHA 2021 abstract.
+Here is the link to the late-breaking EHA 2021 abstract.

-Please enjoy my video:
+Please enjoy the video:

 Stay strong.
 We are all in this together.

-Co-Founder, Executive VP and Chief Medical Officer
+Co-Founder, Executive VP, and Chief Medical Officer

 CLL Society, Inc.